Cattle!

 - The Bible instructs that we may eat any animal that has a split hoof and chews cud.

-- The Honorable Elijah Muhammad advises that we may eat beef but warns it is not good for our stomach.
+- The Honorable Elijah Muhammad advises that we may eat beef, but warns that it is not good for our stomachs.

 - Cattle can be horned (have horns) or polled (hornless).

-- You can tell a bulls age by the number of rings that have formed on their horns.
+- You can tell a bull's age by the number of rings that have formed on its horns.

-- Animals that have a stomach with four compartments are called ruminants.
+- Animals with four-part stomachs are called ruminants.

 - Cattle can have short or long hair.